MicheleTobias/ava-clusters/README.md

 ## Workflow

 <img src="images/SnakeRiverValley_DEM.jpg" alt="Snake River AVA boundary overlayed on the PRISM elevation dataset" width = 30%>
+Snake River AVA boundary overlayed on the PRISM elevation dataset.

 1. For each AVA boundary and each raster dataset:
 	1. Extract the cells that intersect the boundary.
 	1. Summarize the extracted data with the mean and range (lowest value subtracted from the highest value)

 <img src="images/SnakeRiverValley_DEM_Clip.jpg" alt="The PRISM elevation dataset clipped by the Snake River AVA boundary" width = 30%>
+The PRISM elevation dataset clipped by the Snake River AVA boundary

 2. For each attribute (column), calculate the z-score for each record: z=(value-mean)/sd
 3. Calculate a dissimilarity matrix